JakkuSakura/CubiAI/docs/cli-usage.md

 `config/cubiai.yaml` holds all runtime settings (segmentation backend, rigging strategy, builder command, etc.).
 Duplicate this file if you need project-specific variants and point the CLI at the desired path with `--config`.

 ### Rigging Builder
-Define `rigging.builder.command` in your configuration to point at a Live2D-capable exporter.
+Rigging is disabled by default.
+To enable it, set `rigging.enabled: true` in your configuration and define `rigging.builder.command` to point at a Live2D-capable exporter.
 The command is a list; placeholders are replaced automatically:

 | Placeholder   | Description |
 |---------------|-------------|